-Feeling stressed that your teen is doing drugs?
+Discovered that your teen is doing drugs and at a loss for what to do?
 Don’t know what is the right way to react?
-Read this guide to mindfully handle the situation!
+Read this guide to mindfully handle the situation.

 Though what’s more important is helping your child manage, recover and most likely with support stop their usage of drugs.

-Wells-based Elaine Hutchinson, the director of Creating Calm and a creative play therapist who largely counsels teens says “boredom, to become popular among peers, curiosity or just because they want to do something rebellious” are some reasons why students do drugs.
+Wells-based Elaine Hutchinson, the director of Creating Calm and a creative play therapist who largely counsels teens says “boredom, to become popular among peers, curiosity or just because they want to do something rebellious” are just some of reasons why kids do drugs.

-This also means that students don’t have the foresight that drugs wil cause adverse long-term affects on their physical and mental health.
+This also means that kids or teens don’t have the foresight that drugs wil cause adverse long-term affects on their physical and mental health.

 The only way Hutchinson says parents can be sure if their teens are using drugs is “if they hear it directly from their mouth.”

-Many a times chances are kids are holding on to those drugs for a mate, delibearting of trying it out, or just have a prescription drug for medical reasons.
+Often, chances are that kids are holding onto drugs for a friend, deliberating whether to try them out, or just have a prescription drug for medical reasons.

 Parents can start with initiating light conversations around the use and misuse of common drugs like caffeine, ciggarettes and alcohol, that students often see being used by adults around them.